ShabaniLab/TQC-Braiding-Nanowire/docs/DOC-WORK.md

     a,a',d,c,c',d',O,O,O,O
     ```

-12. Rule 7 - Braiding Direction.
+12. Rule 7 - **Braiding Direction**.
 Here, the particle movement occurs in the opposite (clockwise) direction

-13. This rule was implemented by changing the format of the ```braid-sequence.csv``` file.
+13. This rule was implemented by changing the format of the `braid-sequence.csv` file.
     - It was originally of the format:
     ```
     3,4